How To Build A Massive Chest

 The first question on many beginning bodybuilders' minds is, How do I build a massive chest?
 Well, you've come to the right place!

 The king of all chest-building exercises is the bench press.
 Specifically, the flat bench press.
-The aforementioned kings of bodybuilding relied on the flat bench to build chests in the high 50-inch range.
-Some of these bodybuilding legends could bench nearly 500 pounds!
+The aforementioned gods of bodybuilding relied on the flat bench to build chests in the high 50-inch range.
+Some of these bodybuilding legends could bench 500+ pounds!

 So the flat bench press is a MUST-DO exercise if you want to fully develop your pectoral muscles.
 It will also help to build powerful arms and strong shoulders.
 In short, the bench is for the upper body what the squat is for the lower body.

 There are a few variations on the flat bench, too.
 There's the incline, which stresses the upper chest and the decline which stresses the lower pecs, giving that fully-developed line defining the pecs and letting them stand out from the rib cage.

 But the best exercise for truly massive pecs is the parallel bar dip, or dips, for short.
 This exercise is a winner for two reasons: First, it develops the pecs, delts, and triceps all at once, giving you a great foundation on which to build a killer upper body.
 Second, because it develops those muscles to such an outstanding degree, it lays the ground work for really heavy benches.

 That is to say, dips make your bench press stronger, which makes your chest, shoulders, and arms bigger.